jovotech/jovo-framework/docs/workflows/cli/build.md

 $ jovo build
 ```

-> To learn more about Jovo Language Models, take a look at [Basic Concepts > Models](../../basic-concepts/model './model').
+> To learn more about Jovo Language Model, take a look at [Basic Concepts > Model](../../basic-concepts/model '../model').

 ## Workflow